About us

 So, rather than explaining what we do by service type, it’s simpler to explain that we provide support to anyone with a support need, so they can lead fulfilling lives in the community.
 It doesn’t matter why you need our support or what that support looks like – we’ll figure that out with you.

-About 95 staff support around 400 clients in the Hutt Valley, Manawatu, Whanganui and Hawke’s Bay.
+About 105 staff support around 470 clients in greater Wellington, Manawatu, Whanganui and Hawke’s Bay.
 Our office is based in Lower Hutt.

-In Nelson, our team is led by a service coordinator and supported by our West Coast management.
-Together they assist young people in our supported accommodation home.
+In the Upper South, our team is led by a service coordinator and supported by our West Coast management.
+Together they assist young people in our supported accommodation home in Nelson and supporting people with intellectual disabilities in the community.

-We have about 115 staff supporting more than 300 people throughout Southland with staff and clients in Invercargill (which houses our office), Gore and Winton.
-Pact Southland also oversees our Queenstown service.
+We have about 150 staff supporting more about 300 people throughout Southland with staff and clients in Invercargill (which houses our office), Gore, Winton and Western Southland.
+Pact Southland also oversees our Queenstown and Central Otago services.

-We have more around 70 staff supporting about 175 people throughout the West Coast with staff and clients in Greymouth (which houses our main office), Hokitika and Westport.
+We have more around 85 staff supporting about 185 people throughout the West Coast with staff and clients in Greymouth (which houses our main office), Hokitika and Westport.
+Pact West Coast oversees our new Upper South services in Nelson and Tasman.

 OUR CONTRACTS